Ameytillu/hr-policy-bot/README.md

 # SmartHR Copilot (Streamlit + PostgreSQL)

 An AI-powered RAG chatbot that answers HR policy questions with citations and personalization.
+I am working on its development, planning to include more smart features which will help employees apply for leave, check for leave balance without need of emailing HR.

 ## Quickstart
 ```bash